 Alumni Confidential: Steven Lobell

-In our latest Alumni Confidential, IGCC dissertation fellow (1996-97) Steven Lobell, a professor of political science at the University of Utah and expert in U.S. grand strategy, international security, and great power competition talks about what the early years of academic life are (really) like, and why being an IGCC fellow helped him get a head start.
+In our latest Alumni Confidential, IGCC associate director Lindsay Shingler talks with Steven Lobell, professor of political science at the University of Utah and former IGCC dissertation fellow (1996-97).
+An expert in U.S. grand strategy, international security, and great power competition, Steven discusses what the early years of academic life are (really) like, and why being an IGCC fellow helped him get a head start.
 He also shares emerging findings from his new research on why some near crises escalate into full-blown conflict—and why others don’t—and how escalation can be avoided.

 You’re an expert on U.S. foreign policy, the rise and decline of great powers, international relations, and international security.
 How did you initially become interested in global issues of peace and conflict?